 The general findings of this paper also are different with those of Brandts et al. (2005) who report a negative relation between competition and happiness (at least for some parties involved in the transaction).
-Although my general conclusion is positive, there are negative consequences too, since, as noted above, individuals with greater aversion to competition report higher levels of happiness.
+Although the general conclusion of this paper stands for a positive association between competition and happiness, there are some significant negative correlations too, since, as noted above, individuals with greater aversion to competition report higher levels of happiness.

-In sum, my results challenge the mainstream view that competition is always a good thing and also shows preliminary results that competition may have different effects on happiness for different ethnic groups, in this case, black individuals.
-Also, my findings give support for an alternative view that people may feel happier with less competition, probably because they view competition is a harmful process where a a few winners win at the expense of a majority of losers, hurts the environment and produce inefficient results.
+In sum, this paper's results challenge the mainstream view that competition is always a good thing and also show preliminary results that competition may have different effects on happiness for different ethnic groups, in this case, black individuals.
+Also, these findings give support for an alternative view that people may feel happier with less competition, probably because they view competition is a harmful process where a few winners win at the expense of a majority of losers, hurts the environment and produce inefficient results.

-3.1 Robustness (for the general case)
+3.2 Robustness (for the general case)